IET-OU/open-media-player/README.md

 # Open Media Player

-A unified, accessible online audio and video player solution from [The Open University][ou].
+A mainstream audio and video player service that puts accessibility front and centre.
+We put the emphasis on ease of use for end-users and authors.
+From the [The Open University][ou].

 * <http://embed.open.ac.uk>